 Location: Eunice & James L. West Library B36

-The Department of Music presents a concert funded by the Friends of Wesleyan Music, featuring London-based brass ensemble Septura Brass, on February 1, 2018 at 7:30 Nicholas MArtin Hall.
+The Department of Music presents a concert funded by the Friends of Wesleyan Music, featuring London-based brass ensemble Septura Brass, on Feb.
+1 at 7:30 Nicholas Martin Hall.

 The concert is $15.00 for the general public and $5.00 for students with ID.
 Seating is general admission.